 Take the target group, for example.
 How do you define a target group?
 Work with templates and examples in the video so the customer knows what to do.
 The more help you provide, the sooner you will get exactly what you need to work.

 After gathering all the information you need, you now have the opportunity to work on the area of collaboration.
 Instead of descending into chaos and losing customers despite your best efforts, setting the right expectations can make working together a time of harmony and positivity.

 You need to set expectations for two areas:

 On the topic of communication, you should first be clear with yourself how you want to approach it.
 WhatsApp, as a means of communication, is very direct, emotional, and impulsive and I caution against using it with customers.

 Emails should always be longer than one word and voice messages don't belong in emails.
 No one expects a reply to an email within minutes or hours and it is much easier to find information later, even if your cellphone isn't working.

 The way emails work is simply more expedient.
 It's much easier to keep a cool head with an email than with WhatsApp or other direct messaging services.
 We also don't use Slack with our customers.

 You should also clear yourself some time to fully concentrate on your work.
 While I personally find it difficult to stick to, I'm much more productive when not checking my emails every few minutes.

 Communication rules that have worked well for us are:

-- The only communication channel is email.
-This means any WhatsApp or SMS messages received will be answered by email.
+- The only communication channel is e-mail.
+WhatsApp and SMS are "ignored" and answered by e-mail.